A Personal Guide to Havana’s Best Restaurants, Nightlife, Art, & More

-Sometimes I try to answer questions to the best of my availabilities.
+Sometimes I try to answer questions to the best of my abilities.
 But sometimes the general questions can feel a bit overwhelming because I have so much to recommend!
-So, my friends, I’ve FINALLY put together a list which I will continuously update.
+So, my friends, I have FINALLY put together a list which I will continuously update.
 Here are the best and my top favorite experiences in Havana.
 Starting with…

 The Best Restaurants in Havana